 HBCU/MSI Transportation Scholarship Program

-North Carolina HBCU/MSI Transportation Scholarship Program provides financial assistance to help cover the cost of college for highly motivated students at HBCUs/MSIs in North Carolina who are pursuing their undergraduate and master’s degrees in transportation-related fields.
+HBCU/MSI Transportation Scholarship Program aims to attract, expand and diversify and retain top talent in the transportation industry.
+The North Carolina HBCU/MSI Transportation Scholarship Program provides financial assistance to help cover the cost of college for highly motivated students at HBCUs/MSIs in North Carolina pursuing their undergraduate and master’s degrees in transportation-related fields.

 HBCU/MSI Research Consortium